paulpierce34/ESXi-6.7-STIG-V1R1/README.md

 Most of the items are included in what this script checks, but not all.
 Some of the ambiguous items can't really be automated.

-*** WARNING: For the SSH commands required in the STIG, the script will create an SSH key locally, send to the target server, and OVERWRITE the authorized_keys file on the target server.
-This authorized_keys file will then be REMOVED from the ESXi host.
-Comment this section out if you already have a shared key with target server***
+*** WARNING: For the SSH commands required in the STIG, the script will generate a 4096 bit SSH key locally, send to the target ESXi host, and OVERWRITE the authorized_keys file on the target server.
+This authorized_keys file will then be REMOVED from the ESXi host after execution completion.
+Comment this section out if you already have a shared key with target server ***

 I recommend testing in a lab environment beforehand so you're familiar with what happens during the script process.

 REQUIREMENTS:
-- Blank ESXi 6.7 STIG checklist
+- Blank ESXi 6.7 V1R1 STIG checklist
 - Administrator permissions on ESXi host

 HOW TO USE: